gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_SNAPSHOT.md

 ### Prerequisites

-TODO: check if we need to delete existing RDS instance for live environment.

 If we want to restore a database snapshot onto a new RDS instance with the same DB instance identifier, e.g. `rds-server-staging-gigadb` or `rds-server-live-gigadb` then any pre-existing RDS instances with these